PDXostc/fm_radio-native/Readme.txt

 *** back on HOST SYSTEM ***

-  * Build ann run the DNA applications
+  * Build and run the DNA applications

         $ cd <X004_FMRadio git repo>